 Too Many Opportunities

 Another difficult issue is when too many opportunities come up at the same time.
-If you do not have enough resources to bid for everything properly, then you need to make a decision on which tender(s) to reject.
-It is normally far better to submit 1-2 first class bids than 3-4 poor tenders.
-So consider which are most important and then politely decline the rest.
+If you do not have enough resources to bid for everything properly, then you need to decide which tender(s) to reject.
+It is far better to submit 1-2 first class bids than 3-4 poor tenders.
+So, consider which are most important and then politely decline the rest.
 Typical considerations are: